lugia19/Claude-WebExtension-Launcher/README.md

 ### First Launch Network Service Crash (macOS only)
 On first launch, you might see a crash dialog about the network service.
 This is (likely) because the modified app needs Keychain permission to be granted, given that it uses an ad-hoc signature.
 Just ignore it.

+### Debug flag

+If anything else happens or goes wrong, execute the launcher with the --debug flag to be able to see the full logs.

 ## Installation